microsoft/FluidFramework/docs/content/docs/data-structures/map.md

 ### Storing primitives

-As you saw in the examples above, storing and fetching primitve values from a `SharedMap` are as simple as calling the `set`/`get` functions on the same key.
-The common paradigm to follow is:
+As demonstrated in the examples above, you can store and fetch primitive values from a `SharedMap` using the `set`/`get` functions on the same key.
+The typical pattern is as follows:
-1. Create a listener callback for updating the app state using `get` to fetch the latest data.
-This gets triggered on a `valueChanged` event
+1. Create an event listener that updates app state using `get` to fetch the latest data.
+Connect this listener to the SharedMap's `valueChanged` event.
-2. Adding some app functionality, whether that is through user action or otherwise, to call `set` with new data
+2. Add some app functionality to call `set` with new data.
+This could be from a user action as in the example above or some other mechanism.

-3. Observe the `set` call trigger the `valueChanged` event for local and remote clients and see all of their local app states get updated
+Because the local `set` call causes the `valueChanged` event to be sent, and you're handling those changes by updating your application state, then all local and remote clients see all of their local app states getting updated.

-Whichever client was the last to fire a `set` call will have its value be the current value on the key.

 ### Storing objects

-When storing objects in a `SharedMap`, the concepts for applying and fetching updates remain the same as when storing primitives.
-However, one thing to note is that all updates in `SharedMap` are merged using a last writer wins (LWW) strategy.
+Storing objects in a `SharedMap` is very similar to storing primitives.
+However, one thing to note is that all values in `SharedMap` are merged using a last writer wins (LWW) strategy.
 This means that if multiple clients are writing values to the same key, whoever made the last update will "win" and overwrite the others.
-While this is fine for primitives, please be careful when using this to store objects if you are looking for different fields within the object to be modularly modified.
+While this is fine for primitives, you should be mindful when storing objects in `SharedMaps` if you are looking for individual fields within the object to be independently modified.
+See [Picking the right data structure]({{< relref "dds.md#picking-the-right-data-structure" >}}) for more information.

 {{< callout warning >}}